 Selling luxury retail in brick-and-mortar boutiques is unlike most other retail environments.
 At the highest end of luxury are exclusive, bespoke, one-of-a-kind apparel, vehicles, watches, accessories, and more.

 But every segment of retail has a luxury element.
 Why pay $300 or more for a sneaker drop from Nike when you can get a pair at Payless for a fraction of the price?
-An iPhone runs over $1000, yet it is often considered a commodity.
+An iPhone costs over $1000 yet is often considered a commodity.
 It isn’t.

-In Q3 2022, Hermes International — the French design house that sells $10,000 handbags — saw sales climb 24% to $3.07 billion in the third quarter, despite raising prices by about 4% so far this year.
-The luxury firm now says it plans to lift prices by another 5% to 10%.
+In Q3 2022, Hermes International — the French design house selling $10,000 handbags — saw sales climb 24% to $3.07 billion in the third quarter, despite raising prices by about 4% this year.
+The luxury firm plans to lift prices by another 5% to 10%.